This is a guest post from @ChrisGuthrie.

 Why Case Studies?

 In almost every niche on the web, readers can appreciate a good case study or in depth analysis on a subject because they're designed to tell a story based on fact.
 They aren't filled with regurgitated ideas based on someone's feelings about a topic (like most of the blogs that clutter the web).
 Instead, case studies are a factual representation of a real life event.

 On my own blog, for example, I wrote a post about earning $41,438.42 with Amazon Associates.
+[Editor's note: This site is no longer active.]
 Sure enough, that blog post has been one of the most popular posts every month because it's based on data I collected over an entire year of trying various ideas to make the most money on Amazon.
 This is the same reason why I enjoy reading Pat's blog.
 Most of his posts are based on actual experience that document how he earns an income online or teach lessons based on experience like how to earn money creating iPhone apps, for example.

 Case studies can be very interesting and eye opening for readers because you can share information in a way so that people learn a lot about a topic they knew nothing about or were unable to find enough information on elsewhere around the web.
 The fact that you're sharing a case study based on your own real life experiences already makes it a story they can't get anywhere else and they can also do wonders for your credibility.
 If you claim you're a Social Media Guru (just saying that makes me want to throw up) then show me who you are.
 What specifically have you done for your blog or a client that improved their ROI, number of Facebook

 fans Likes, Twitter followers etc., and how did you do it?